smitelli/scottsmitelli.com/src/content/top-level/resume/index.md

 ### Nextdoor &bull; Software Engineer<!-- 4 -->, Cloud <span class="date-range">Jan 2022--Aug 2023</span>

 Prepared the Nextdoor.com web application for migration from AWS ECS to Kubernetes by developing Helm charts, Istio configurations, and Argo Rollouts deployment specifications.
 Migrated a number of associated microservices, some unmaintained, to Kubernetes in tandem.
-Supported the operation of ten separate EKS clusters comprised of thousands of EC2 instances, collectively hosting tens of thousands of pods during typical daily traffic peaks.
+Supported the operation of ten separate EKS clusters comprised of thousands of EC2 instances, collectively hosting tens of thousands of pods at peak.
 Led other engineering teams in their adoption of the new environments by conducting architectural reviews, writing documentation and hosting twice-weekly office hours.

-- _Technologies:_ Kubernetes, Helm, Argo Project (Argo CD, Rollouts), AWS (CDK/CloudFormation, EKS, ECS, EC2, Lambda, CloudFront), Python, Docker, Bash, Go, Lua, Istio/Envoy, Prometheus, Grafana, Linux (Amazon Bottlerocket), nginx, NetApp Spot, Git/GitHub Actions, CircleCI
+- _Technologies:_ Kubernetes, Helm, Argo Project (CD, Rollouts), AWS (CDK/CloudFormation, EKS, ECS, EC2, Lambda, CloudFront), Python, Docker, Bash, Go, Lua, Istio/Envoy, Prometheus, Grafana, Linux (Amazon Bottlerocket), nginx, NetApp Spot, Git/GitHub Actions, CircleCI

-### Shutterstock &bull; DevOps Engineer<!-- III --> <span class="date-range">Nov 2020--Jan 2022</span>
+### Shutterstock &bull; DevOps Engineer<!-- 3 --> <span class="date-range">Nov 2020--Jan 2022</span>

 Migrated the Amper Music infrastructure into Shutterstock's network after Amper was acquired, including relocating live resources between AWS regions, converting legacy CloudFormation templates into Terraform, moving source control, and recreating CI/CD workflows to match Shutterstock conventions.
 Facilitated the integration of Amper API endpoints into Shutterstock products and contributed to the user-facing API documentation.
 Supported the Data Engineering team by maintaining services and data stores used by AI/ML model training processes.